S3-working-group/s3-practical-guide/content/src/patterns/building-organizations/role.md

 The role keeper leads in creating a [strategy](glossary:strategy) for how they will account for their domain.
 They evolve their strategy in collaboration with the [delegator](glossary:delegator).

-A role is a simple way for an organization (or [team](glossary:team)) to delegate recurring tasks or a specific area of work and decision making to one of its members.
+A role is a simple way for an organization (or [team](glossary:team)) to delegate recurring tasks or a specific area of work and decision-making to one of its members.

 - people can take responsibility for more than one role
 - instead of formally setting up a new team, it's sometimes simpler to just share one role between several people